ParkerTonra/beat_teller_project/readme.md

 ## Usage

-To analyze an audio file, simply upload it to the application.
+To analyze an audio file, simply upload it to the web app.
 The application will analyze the audio file and provide a tempo estimate in BPM.